Accredit: verb ac·cred·it \ə-ˈkre-dət\

-Helena announced the launch of the new EFT International internal accreditation process that commenced in 2014, alongside the move toward external accreditation of the new Master Trainer course.
+Helena announced the launch of the new AAMET internal accreditation process that commenced in 2014, alongside the move toward external accreditation of the new Master Trainer course.
 There was a certain lack of clarity as a result of introducing so many changes within a short period of time.
 We wish to redress that confusion by spelling out the chronology of events and providing a clear statement of how we intend to move forward.

-The 2014 EFT International Master Trainer internal accreditation process required all existing EFT International Trainers and Trainers of Trainers to:
+The 2014 AAMET Master Trainer internal accreditation process required all existing EFT International Trainers and Trainers of Trainers to:

 - Study a course manual that Helena had created

 - Take an exam that tested knowledge from the course manual plus knowledge of EFT International's EFT training structures and requirements for certification and accreditation

-- If necessary, update their website according to EFT International trainer requirements
+- If necessary, update their website according to AAMET trainer requirements

 - Provide details of courses delivered and number of trainees during the preceding year

-- Provide details of their supervision/mentoring and CPD record
+- Provide details of their mentoring and CPD record

-- Provide personal references from both a supervisor and someone who had trained with them
+- Provide personal references from both a mentor and someone who had trained with them

 - Sign a Trainer’s Contract

 Those who did not complete that process within 18 months from 1st January 2014 were not able to continue training as EFT International Trainers.

 This is a process of internal accreditation.
-Helena devised the process, working with members of EFT International's Training Board and Accreditation Panel.
+Helena devised the process, working with members of AAMET's Training Board and Accreditation Panel.
 The Accreditation Panel led by Christine Sutton, Accreditation Coordinator then implemented the process.
 Trainer accreditation was mandatory.
 Alongside this there was an optional internal accreditation process for Practitioners and Advanced Practitioners, which also involved provision of CPD and supervision/mentoring records, references, website check and taking the EFT International online exam for the relevant level.